wootencl/apidocs-v4/source/includes/_claims.md

 <a name="valuecode"></a>
-Full list of possible values that can be used in the claim.value_information parameter on the claim:
+Full list of possible values that can be used in the claim.value_information.value_type parameter on the claim:

 | value_information.value_type                                  |                                                      |
 |:--------------------------------------------------------------|:-----------------------------------------------------|